Styyx1/Ruvaak-Readme/README.md

 ### failed to create download folder

 Upon opening MO2 you may get a error warning like this: ``“failed to create E:/ Ruvaak Downloads / downloads your user account probably lacks permission”``.
 This is due to Wabbajack not changing the ini file of MO2.
 To fix this find the file ``ModOrganizer.ini`` inside the same folder as the MO2 exe is and change the line:``download_directory=E:/Ruvaak Downloads/downloads`` to ``download_directory=Your Prefered Download Folder``.
 It's best to find the line inside the ini by using ``crtl + f``

+### can't become a vampire lord

+That's because you decided to be one of the vampire strains most likely.
+You can't become a vampire lord with some of them. **THIS IS NOT A BUG**

 ### Tweaking the Game Settings